A Answers (4)

 There is no known cure for type 2 diabetes.
 However, you can significantly lower the risk for type 2 diabetes and even prevent this condition with lifestyle changes such as proper diet and regular exercise.
 Some drugs may also help lower your risk of developing diabetes.
 Research studies and clinical trials are underway to help determine the causes of type 2 diabetes and how this condition can be prevented.

-Pauline Shipley, Endocrinology/diabetes/metabolism, answered on behalf of NorthShore University HealthSystemNo, it's not curable.
+Pauline Shipley, MD, Endocrinology/diabetes/metabolism, answered on behalf of NorthShore University HealthSystemNo, it's not curable.
 It's controlled.
 It can be controlled by diet.
 Once again, if the weight that allowed you come off medications is regained, you will once again be diabetic.
 Think of it as remission, not cure.

 Helpful?
 1 person found this helpful.